RedPitaya/RedPitaya/HAMLAB.md

 Applications (userspace drivers) that were developed for EXTM HAMLAB v1.0 hardware are;

+new applications:

+gpiorelay for sdr outputs/ instruments outputs, ext-tr / logic hamrf - for instruments acdc, hvlv and sdr in

+old applications:

 hvlv
 	this application is able to switch between
 	SDR mode with "hvlv -s" and